flotiq/flotiq-docs/docs/API/content-type/listing-co.md

             echo $response;
         }
         ```

 !!!
 Responses

     === "200 OK"

-        Returned when request was correctly formatted
+        Returned when the request was correctly formatted

         ```
         {